ys2542/Graphics-Game-Tetris/README.md

 # Tetris

-A simple computer graphics game fulfilled by C++ and openGL.
+A classic computer graphics game fulfilled by C++ and openGL.

 Instructions: